Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Discussions

-In stark contrast, for Janus Y$_3$-Cr$_2$-X$_3$ ( such as F$_3$-Cr$_2$-I$_3$) monolayer, all the eight infrared active modes obtain the R activity.
-Especially, the out-of-plane stretching mode including Cr atoms shown in Fig. \ref{z-optical modes-b} transforms from a silent $A_{2u}$ mode of CrI$_3$ monolayer to an IR and R active $A_{1}$ mode of F$_3$-Cr$_2$-I$_3$ monolayer which should be observable in both Raman and infrared spectra.
-Therefore, this out-of-plane stretching $A_{1}$ mode would behave as a characteristic peak in optical spectra of Janus Y$_3$-Cr$_2$-X$_3$ monolayer.
-Besides, its frequency variance with magnetic order may also be detected by comparison of Raman spectra of FM and AFM Y$_3$-Cr$_2$-X$_3$ monolayer.
-Comparatively, the $E_{u}$ modes transform to $E$ modes, due to the absence of Cr atoms, which frequency should be insensitive to magnetic order of F$_3$-Cr$_2$-I$_3$ monolayer changing from FM phase to AFM phase.
+In stark contrast, for Janus Y$_3$-Cr$_2$-X$_3$ ( such as F$_3$-Cr$_2$-I$_3$) monolayer, all IR active modes obtain the R activity.
+Especially, the out-of-plane stretching $A_{1}$ mode including Cr atoms shown in Fig. \ref{z-optical modes-b}(b) transforms from an IR active $A_{2u}$ mode of CrI$_3$ monolayer to an IR and R double-active $A_{1}$ mode of F$_3$-Cr$_2$-I$_3$ monolayer shown in Fig. \ref{z-optical modes}(b).
+Its frequency is higher than that of the corresponding $A_{2u}$ mode in CrI$_3$ and lower than that in CrF$_3$ monolayer.
+Therefore, this out-of-plane stretching $A_{1}$ mode can behave as a characteristic peak in optical spectra of Janus Y$_3$-Cr$_2$-X$_3$ monolayer.
+Besides, its frequency variation with magnetic order may also be detected by comparison of Raman spectra of FM and AFM Y$_3$-Cr$_2$-X$_3$ monolayer.
+Contastively, the $E_{u}$ mode in Fig. \ref{z-optical modes-b}(d) transform to $E$ mode shown in Fig. \ref{z-optical modes}(d) is both IR and R active too, owing to the absence of Cr atoms, its frequency is insensitive to the magnetic order of F$_3$-Cr$_2$-I$_3$ monolayer.
+The left two $E$ modes shown in Fig. \ref{in-plane modes-2}(c) and Fig. \ref{in-plane modes-1}(d) include the motion of Cr atoms and thus couple to the magnetic order, which can be reflected by peak splitting in both infrared and Raman spectra of magnetic Janus Y$_3$-Cr$_2$-X$_3$ monolayer.